 Wisconsin law requires that family and medical leave be provided by both public and private employers under the Wisconsin Family and Medical Leave Act (WFMLA) (WI Gen. Stat.
 Sec.
 103.10).

+Covered employers.
 The WFMLA leave provisions apply to employers with 50 or more employees.

+Eligible employees.
 Employees who have been employed by the same employer for more than 52 consecutive weeks and who worked for the employer for at least 1,000 hours during the preceding 52-week period are eligible for WFMLA leave.

-Birth, adoption or placement.
+Qualifying leave events—birth, adoption, or placement.
 Employees may take up to 6 weeks' unpaid WFMLA leave during a 12-month period for:

 • The birth of a child, provided the leave begins within 16 weeks of the date of birth; or